temitayocharles/musicvibe-cicd-project/guides/09-pipeline-setup.md

 **1.4** Fill in the form:

 ```
-Enter an item name: boardgame-cicd
+Enter an item name: musicvibe-cicd
 ```